mnadeem/application-launcher/README.md

 ## Application Launcher ##

+### FEATURES ###

+---

+* Pre bundled script which would allow you to manage application instance in different environments seamlessly
+* Configurations can be changed/added very easily
+* Scripts supports init.d configuration and Windows Service modes
+* Upgrading Application is just a matter of replacing libraries in lib folder
+* you can added other jar files easily in the class path
+* _application parameters_ and _jmv parameters_ can configured very easily

+### Usage ###
 After downloading the zip file copy your application and dependent jar files to RUNNER_HOME/lib Modify line number 35 to add class containing main method
 ````